infinityworks/101-Sessions/sessions/Crafting-Code-100/README.md

 ---

+## Credits

-Credit to everyone at XPManchester, where I learnt most of this content!
+Thanks to everyone at [XPManchester](https://xpmanchester.wordpress.com/), where I learnt most of this content!